VauntDev/docs/docs/features/webhooks.md

 ### Webhooks

-The root webhooks field contains a list of webhook objects, which each describe what events the webhook cares about, and what to do when the webhook event occurs.
+The root `webhooks` field contains a list of webhook objects, which each describe what events the webhook cares about, and what to do when the webhook event occurs.

 ### Webhook Object

-The webhook object contains 4 fields: name, type, metadata, and events
+The webhook object contains 4 fields: `name`, `type`, `metadata`, and `events`

 #### Webhook Name

-The name field is used for uniqueness.
+The `name` field is used for uniqueness.
 If you have more than one webhooks configured you should give them each a unique name.
 At this time, the name is not used anywhere except for your own organization.

 #### Webhook Type

-The type field is how you configure what the webhook should do.
+The `type` field is how you configure what the webhook should do.

 Types:
 - github - Send a notification to a github repository when the event occurs.